Home » Technology » NanoCell vs QLED

 • color purity

 The use of quantum dots in a display improves color reproduction.
-Colors become richer and more saturated, and the accuracy of each color is improved.
+Colors become more prosperous and more saturated, and the accuracy of each color is improved.

 • Nanocell and QLED are LCD TVs with nanoparticles for hue enhancement.

-• QLED is a special form of LED backlighting that is mostly (but not exclusively) used by Samsung.
+• QLED is a unique form of LED backlighting used chiefly (but not exclusively) by Samsung.

 • Nanocell is LG’s patented color filter technology.